Maṅgala Sutta: Traditional context

 The post-canonical Pali Commentary explains that at the time the sutta was preached there was great discussion over the whole of Jambudvipa regarding the definition of blessings.
 The devas heard the discussion and argued among themselves till the matter spread to the highest Brahmā world.
 Then it was that Sakka suggested that a deva should visit the Buddha and ask him about it.

 This sutta is one of the suttas at the preaching of which countless devas were present and countless beings realized the Truth.

 Uses

 The sutta is often recited, and forms one of the commonest pieces of chanting used for the Paritta.
 To have it written down in a book is considered an act of great merit.

 History

-King Dutugemnu of Anuradhapura preached the Mangala Sutta at the Lohapasada.
+King Dutugamunu of Anuradhapura preached the Mangala Sutta at the Lohapasada.

 The preaching of the Mangala Sutta was one of the incidents of the Buddha's life represented in the Relic Chamber of the Ruwanwelisaya.